whl-usc/wang_lab/README.md

 > The start and end points of voltage application are determined based on the trend of a mathematical average.
 > For effective parsing of the original dataframe, the Vec (V) values are curated.

 > Filter 1: Determine the average of the first 25 Vec (V) values.
-Only data points with Vec (V) >= 10x the average are kept.
-This differentiates for when data reading begins and when voltage is applied, since application of voltage significantly changes the Vec.
+Only data points with a Vec (V) value >= 10x the average are kept.
+This differentiates for when data reading begins and voltage application, since applying voltage significantly changes Vec (V) values.

-> Filter 2: Determine the average of 20 Vec values after voltage is applied.
-Subtract the average from each Vec value.
-Only data points that >= +0.005V the average are kept.
-This filters out any artifacts that are substantially lower (noise).
+> Filter 2: Determine the average of 20 Vec (V) values after voltage is applied.
+Subtract the average from each Vec (V) value.
+Only data points with Vec (V) >= +0.005V the average are kept.
+This filters out any values that are significantly lower (_i.e._, artifacts or noise).

-> The mean of 5 Vec data points is taken for all values curated after the filters.
+> Each data point and the next four values are averaged and appended into a column.
+The difference of the each data point and the following data point are determined.
+Using a cutoff of -1.5E-04, if the difference of two consecutive averages are lower than the cutoff (_i.e._, Vec (V) is decreasing), the start point is determined.

+> The end point is determined by parsing the original dataframe and curating the highest 1000 Vec (V) values.
+The endpoint must be one of the largest Vec (V) value in the dataset.
+By determining the median of the top 1000 values, the possible endpoint values are narrowed.
+From all Vec (V) values +/-200 the median, the largest is determined as the endpoint.

 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- GETTING STARTED -->